nikita-agrawal/Ames-Housing-Analysis/README.md

 # Ames-Housing-Analysis
 by Hayden Warren, Julie Hemily, Alex Austin & Niki Agrawal

-Our client is a startup real estate company that has asked us to build a rival to estimates such as Zillow's Zestimate.
+Our client is a startup real estate company that has asked us to build a rival to housing price estimates such as Zillow's Zestimate.
 The client has asked us to focus on accuracy over interpretation, however, feature importance information is gladly received.

 Our goal:  Predict housing price with the highest R2 value for homes in the city of Ames located in Story County, Iowa Zillow employs a neural network-based model